jmhays/jmhays.github.io/_pages/cv.md

 ## Education

 * B.S. in Physics, Summa Cum Laude.
-College of William & Mary.
+College of William and Mary.
 Jan.
 2014.
 Minor in Mathematics.
 GPA: 3.84/4.0
 * Ph.D in Biomedical Engineering, University of Virginia, Nov.
 2019 (expected)

 ## Publications and presentations at scientific meetings